Blog | 5 Key Challenges For Market Researchers – And How To Overcome Them

 1. The need for agility

 Today, opinions change, and new products and services appear, almost overnight.
 Waiting weeks or months for survey results and analysis that influence business decisions is not an option.
 Market research agencies need to be able to launch surveys within hours in order for their clients to target new opportunities, and the results have to be available equally quickly.
-Technology platforms that are easy and fast to use are vital to deliver this quick turnaround, moving from initial ideas to final results at the speed that today’s businesses require.
+Feedback platforms that are easy and fast to use are vital to deliver this quick turnaround, moving from initial ideas to final results at the speed that today’s businesses require.

 2. Cost reduction and automation